Spirit Cave mummy

 The Spirit Cave mummy is the oldest human mummy found in North America.
 It was discovered in 1940 in Spirit Cave, 13 mi east of Fallon, Nevada, United States, by the husband-and-wife archaeological team of Sydney and Georgia Wheeler.
-He was said to be forty years old when he died.
 Analysis of the remains showed similarities to North and South American indigenous peoples and in 2016, the remains were repatriated to the Fallon Paiute-Shoshone Tribe of Nevada.
 The Spirit Cave mummy was one of the first to be dated using accelerated mass spectrometer radiocarbon dating.
 In turn, its discovery and analysis gave much insight and motivation of further research into the chronology of the western great basin.

 Discovery

 The Wheelers, working for the Nevada State Parks Commission, were surveying possible archaeological sites to prevent their loss due to guano mining.
-Upon entering Spirit Cave they discovered the remains of two people wrapped in tule matting.
+Upon entering Spirit Cave, they discovered the remains of two people wrapped in tule matting.
 One set of remains, buried deeper than the other, had been partially mummified (the head and right shoulder).
-This partially mummified individual (actual Spirit Cave mummy) was found to be wearing moccasins and wrapped in a rabbit-skin blanket when laid to rest.
+This partially mummified individual (the Spirit Cave mummy) was found to be wearing moccasins and wrapped in a rabbit-skin blanket when placed there.
 The Wheelers, with the assistance of local residents, recovered a total of sixty-seven artifacts from the cave.

 These artifacts were examined at the Nevada State Museum where they were initially estimated to be between 1,500 and 2,000 years old.
 They were deposited at the Nevada State Museum's storage facility in Carson City where they remained for the next fifty-four years.